Jeunese/jeunese.github.io/docs/get-started.md

 * Make sense of a complicated group of products?
 * Solve specific customer problems with multi-product solutions?

-## 2. Create a style guide
+### Create a style guide

-Once you have your documentation goals, you can start drafting a [style guide](/style-guide) that explains what language to use, how to talk to users, and expected writing conventions.
-These guidelines tend to be based on your industry, your company's guidelines for [voice and tone](voice-and-tone), your target audience, and purpose of the content.
+Once you have your documentation goals, you can start drafting a [style guide](/style-guide) (if you don't already have one) that explains what language to use, how to talk to users, and expected writing conventions.
+These guidelines tend to be based on your industry, your company brand, your company's guidelines for [voice and tone](voice-and-tone), your target audience, and purpose of the content.

-## 3. Create a content framework and strategy
+## 2. Create a content framework and strategy

 Describe the high-level roadmap to organising, scheduling, creating, and publishing content.